Rakeela/dragora-notes/2021-6-1-One-Hundred-and-Twelth.md

 Evades the reproductive politics, too.
 Swaivshon are a Theoma species.
 People on Theoma have century romances more often than they have kids.
 That's how people ought to be.

 ---
+I don't want to do the forever tractor-pull on people looking for reasons to hate me.
+I don't want to have to be perfect for fascist overseers who'll never admit to seeing anything I do.
+I feel like I'm obligated to be the most charismatic person ever born for no obvious reason, and I'm (obviously) not the most charismatic person ever born, so it's just misery.

+---
 Back to [[day-post-archive]]